JasonGhent/recurly-client-php/README.md

+##NOTE
+This repo was created to add recurly's official API to packagist for Composer at a time that it did not exist.
+If you are looking for the client proper, please visit the repo this one is forked from.

 # Recurly PHP Client

 The Recurly PHP Client library is an open source library to interact with Recurly's subscription management from your PHP website.
 The library interacts with Recurly's [REST API](http://support.recurly.com/faqs/api).